 Variables of interest

 To better understand how carbon emissions are calculated in healthcare facilities, it's essential to look at the variables of interest that feed into the calculation.
 Table 5 provides an overview of the variables that will be collected and converted into CO2 emissions, such as building ownership, floor area, energy consumption, fuel consumption, vehicle distance, and waste generation.
-Additionally, details of procurement, construction materials, and logistics for contractors will be recorded, as well as progress made over time on initiatives to reduce carbon footprintTable 5 provides an overview of the variables that will be collected and converted into CO2 emissions, such as building ownership, floor area, energy consumption, fuel consumption, vehicle distance, and waste generation.
 Additionally, details of procurement, construction materials, and logistics for contractors will be recorded, as well as progress made over time on initiatives to reduce carbon footprint.
 The table also includes a currency conversion rate, which will be used to convert local currency to a common currency for data analysis.
 By capturing these variables, healthcare facilities can better understand their carbon footprint and implement strategies to reduce emissions.